Keith Shologan: Saskatchewan Roughriders

 A week after he was cut by San Diego he signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He joined Saskatchewan in week eight after they drafted him with the fourth pick in the 2008 draft.
 He appeared in one game as a backup defensive lineman against the Edmonton Eskimos and recorded two tackles.
 The Roughriders lost Shologan's debut by a score of 27–10.
 During the Roughriders 2009 training camp, Shologan was called a "standout" by head coach Ken Miller, and when told about Miller's comments, Shologan responded by saying "aw shucks".
 On August 16, 2009, Shologan scored his first ever CFL touchdown against the Hamilton Tiger-Cats as a tight end on a 1-yard reception in the end zone from Steven Jyles.
 After the 2010 Grey Cup, Shologan was named the game's Top Canadian for his performance, despite the Roughriders loss to the Montreal Alouettes.

 Ottawa Redblacks

 On December 16, 2013, Shologan was selected by the Ottawa Redblacks (CFL) in the 2013 CFL Expansion Draft.
-Shologan played with the Redbacks in their inaugural season, and their second season, before leaving in free-agency in February 2016.
+Shologan played with the Redblacks in their inaugural season, and their second season, before leaving in free-agency in February 2016.
 During his time in Ottawa he played in 34 games, amassing 41 tackles and 8 quarterback sacks.

 Winnipeg Blue Bombers

-On February 9, 2016, Shologan signed with the Winnipeg Blue Bombers (CFL).
+On 9 February 2016, Shologan signed with the Winnipeg Blue Bombers (CFL).
 In one season in Winnipeg he contributed with 22 tackles and 2 sacks over 18 games.
 He was released by the Bombers prior to free agency on January 31, 2017.